koor-tech/koor/Documentation/Getting-Started/Prerequisites/prerequisites.md

 ## Admission Controller

-Enabling the Rook admission controller is recommended to provide an additional level of validation that Rook is configured correctly with the custom resource (CR) settings.
+Enabling the Koor Storage Distribution admission controller is recommended to provide an additional level of validation that Koor Storage Distribution is configured correctly with the custom resource (CR) settings.
 An admission controller intercepts requests to the Kubernetes API server prior to persistence of the object, but after the request is authenticated and authorized.

-To deploy the Rook admission controllers, install the cert manager before Rook is installed:
+To deploy the Koor Storage Distribution admission controllers, install the cert manager before Koor Storage Distribution is installed:

 ```console
 kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/v1.7.1/cert-manager.yaml